patelv1991/tmUp/README.md

 ## Design Docs
 * Wireframes - I will use actual asana as a guiding tool for my front end work.
   I don't plan to make any customizations.
+  [Wireframe][views]
 * [DB schema][schema]

 <!-- [views]: ./docs/views.md -->